dkattimu/GettingAndCleaningDataAssessment/README.md

 - use dplyr to group data by *Activity* and *SubjectID* and calculate mean

-THe output of these activities is in the file: mean_readings_by_activity.txt
+The output of these activities is in the file: mean_readings_by_activity.txt